aspose-total/Aspose.Total-Products/total/en/python-net/unlock/pdf/_index.md

 {{% blocks/products/pf/agp/feature-section-col title="Unlock PDF Password Online" %}}

 1. Import PDF file to unlock by uploading it.
-1. Do it by clicking inside the drop area via drag and drop of annotation app.
+1. Do it by clicking inside the drop area via drag and drop of unlock app.
 1. Depending on the size of PDF file and internet speed wait for few seconds.
 1. Enter the password to remove.
 1. Click the 'UNLOCK' button to unlock document.